splyudovyk/Brealief/README.md

 - Nature soundscapes, scenic images, inspirational quotes
 - Therapeutic games
 - Information about mental health resources
-- Sign-in and sign-up pages that allow a user to log in or create an account (account storage is implemented using a Firebase database)
+- Sign-in and sign-up pages that allow a user to log in or create an account (account functionality is implemented using a Firebase database)
 - Mood tracker that allows a user to store and view their mood trends using their account

 ## Languages